nick-roberson/fastapi-gen/README.md

 **Mongo DB Integration is lagging behind the MySQL / PostrgreSQL implementation... working to bring them back into sync!**

 _**NOTE:**_
-- _This project is actively under development and not yet intended for production usage, although it functions well for general use cases and POCs._
+- _This project is actively under development._
 - _While the service templates are robust, the generated code is still being refined, and there are ongoing improvements._

 **That all being said `fastapi-gen` does a really great job of creating working POC frontend and backend services that can be used to quickly prototype ideas and test out new features!**

-So use this and don't worry anymore about some of the more annoying parts of setting up a new services!
-In the future I hope to add far more configurability as well as support for more databases and frontend frameworks.
-See examples below for more information!

 # Table of Contents